** Bondmason review updated June 2nd 2017 **

 - Lenders invest in receivables; could be higher risk

-- Isn’t technically a peer to peer platform
+- Isn’t technically peer to peer lending

 - The company setup for wind-up proceedings could be a conflict of interest